Toppedyk/student-workbook/src/reflections/wk3/quiz3.md

 **4.** What does the S stand for in the `SOLID` principles?
 <!-- enter you answer in the space below -->
 ```
+Single Responsibility
 ```
 **5.** What the difference between a `class` and an instance of a `class`?
 <!-- enter you answer in the space below -->
 ```
+the class is like the blueprint and the instance of it is when the properties are assigned values. such as blueprints vs. the house that was built.
 ```
 **6.** What is a `Proxy` object?
 <!-- enter you answer in the space below -->